-Among waterproofing contractors within the Greater Toronto Area, and on many websites worldwide, there are differing opinions as to the best method to use for crack injection: epoxy crack injection or polyurethane crack injection?
-In an attempt to put an end to this controversy, this page was written by one of our very experienced injection technicians with the mandate of providing an objective and unbiased comprehensive comparison of the characteristics of each type of foundation crack injection, detailing their advantages and disadvantages.
+Among waterproofing contractors within the Greater Toronto Area, and on many websites worldwide, there are differing opinions as to the best method to use for foundation crack repairs: epoxy crack injection or polyurethane crack injection?
+In an attempt to put an end to this controversy, this page was written by one of our very experienced injection technicians with the mandate of providing an objective and unbiased comprehensive comparison of the characteristics of each type of crack injection, detailing their advantages and disadvantages.

 On this page: